CountrySideEngineer/ProgresssDialog.Wpf/README.md

-# AsyncProgressDialog
+# ProgresssDialog.Wpf

-**AsyncProgressDialog** is a lightweight and reusable WPF component for displaying progress during long-running asynchronous operations.
+**ProgresssDialog.Wpf** is a lightweight and reusable WPF component for displaying progress during long-running asynchronous operations.
 It allows you to run any user-defined asynchronous task and provides a modal progress window with cancellation support and progress updates.

 ---